jbflores95/osticket-prereqs/README.md

 Make sure the folder you are extracting says "osTicket-Installation-Files", once confirmed, click Extract.

 Next, we are going to enable ISS with CGI.
-We start by going to the Start Menu, type in Control Panel and open that up.
-Cick Uninstall a program.
+We start by going to the Start Menu, typing in Control Panel, and open that up.
+Click Uninstall a program.

 </p>
 Then we click Turn Windows features on or off.